MartianZoo/solarnet/README.md

 You can also browse the [Pets source files](/MartianZoo/solarnet/tree/main/canon/src/main/java/dev/martianzoo/tfm/canon) to see where all the game components come from.
 You can change it around or attempt to add your own custom cards.

-## Want to poke around in the implementation code?
+### Poke around in the implementation?

-It's best to start with the generated API doc view because it hides private things.
-It's not hosted yet, but you can `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.
-That would help give you an idea of what source code you want to dig into.
+Start with the generated API doc view (which hides private things).
+I don't know how to host it properly, so you'd have to `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.
+That would help give you an idea of which source files you want to dig further into.

 It's all written in [Kotlin](https://kotlinlang.org) and I'm very happy with that decision.
 In concept this should make the libraries usable from Java, JavaScript, and some other environments.
 I don't know many details here.